mikkopatama/eugenefont/README.md

 Eugene is a [SMuFL](https://w3c-cg.github.io/smufl/latest/)-compliant OpenType music font inspired by the engraving style found on *E. Fromont* publications and other French sheet music published between 1890-1910.
 The primary visual references are Debussy works from the Fromont catalog, including: Prélude à "l'Après-midi d'un faune" (1895), Ariettes Oubliées (1903), Suite bergamasque (1905).
 Other references include Durand publications from the same era.
 The font is named after Eugène Fromont, founder of the publishing house.

+[Poincon](https://github.com/mikkopatama/poinconfont) is a version of Eugene mapped for Sibelius notation software.

 The primary creator of the font is Mikko Patama.
 [Buy me a coffee](https://buymeacoffee.com/mikkopatama) if you wish to support this project.